 The reputation and market credibility of GoDaddy seems to get worse with time.
 Certainly, it is not the best web hosting service provider anymore.
 Users have been complaining about several problems they are facing with GoDaddy as their web hosting provider.
 Adding to the hardship is their high-priced web hosting plans and paid add-ons that have garnered poor customer reviews.

 So, if you are planning to use GoDaddy to host your website or blog, here are some things you must know.
-In this article, i will help break the myth about GoDaddy and emphasize why it is not the best web hosting company.
+In this article, i will help break the myth about GoDaddy and emphasize why it is not a good choice as a web hosting service provider.

 What people mostly see about GoDaddy’s excellence as a web hosting company is much of its advertising hype.
 Therefore, it is not surprising for a non-technical person to consider GoDaddy when they are building their website for the first time.

 However, it isn’t the “best” option always.
 Time and again, it has failed to bring significant business value.
-So, let’s understand the key reasons that make GoDaddy not a good choice as a web hosting service provider.
+So, let’s understand the key reasons on why Godaddy sucks.

 #1: Occasional Downtime